 Let’s have to look at some of the top courses after the 12th to become a pilot in India:

 To make a career as a pilot, candidates need to have Physics and Mathematics as main subjects in 10+2.

 The average salary of pilots can range from INR 1.21 Lakhs per annum to INR 90 Lakhs per annum, and bonuses of around INR 10,000 to INR 9.86 Lakhs per annum.
 Indian Army and Indian Navy can earn between INR 5 Lakh to INR 8 Lakh per annum.

 It depends on the course and its duration.
 The average fees for pilot training courses range from 15 lakhs to 50 lakhs

 Get to know the Best Degrees for Becoming a Pilot in India

 Yes, commercial pilots get paid well.
-According to data from The Occupational Outlook Handbook, the Bureau of Labor Statistics states that “The average annual salary for commercial pilots in May 2019 was Rs 64,51,506.62, while the average annual salary for airline pilots, copilots and flight engineers was Rs 1.10,32,316.16.”
+According to data from The Occupational Outlook Handbook, the Bureau of Labor Statistics states, “The average annual salary for commercial pilots in May 2019 was Rs 64,51,506.62, while the average annual salary for airline pilots, copilots and flight engineers was Rs 1.10,32,316.16.”

 If you are looking forward to becoming a pilot and aspiring pilot as a career in India, then the above-given information will definitely be helpful for you.